 Screening study participants

-- Follow directives from TTU in accordance with guidance from the CDC, Tennessee Department of Health, and local county health departments.
+- Follow directives from Tech in accordance with guidance from the CDC, Tennessee Department of Health, and local county health departments.

 - Follow instructions from the specific facility where participation interaction would occur.